Gorogorov/GeorgeAppearance/README.md

 ## Overview

 This is a tiny project to practice deep learning skills.
+The model distinguishes between images with and without Saint George.

 ### Python dependencies / Poetry installation
 Make sure you have Python3.9 installed and, to install Poetry, just follow the instructions from https://python-poetry.org/docs/#installation